British Values...Gospel Values

 - The Olympics – where children learned about the history of Olympians nationally and locally

-- The Diamond Jubilee anniversary of the reign of Queen Elizabeth II where all year groups were given the opportunity to develop their understanding of the British Monarchy through the school’s creative curriculum.
+- The Diamond Jubilee anniversary of the reign of Queen Elizabeth II where all year groups were given the opportunity to develop their understanding of the British Monarchy through the school’s knowledge-rich curriculum.

 - The First World War and the Second World War.